-Wood Pasture & Parkland: This habitat is characterised by a history of grazing amongst trees.
+Wood Pasture & Parkland: This is a UK BAP Priority Habitat.
+The habitat is characterised by a history of grazing amongst trees.
 The habitat is made up of trees, grazed grass land scrub and sometimes heathland The trees are often large, some of great age, some pollarded; with partially open canopy, and dead wood on the ground.
-Epsom Common LNR is the boroughs best example of this kind of habitat with potential on Epsom Common and sites such as Nonsuch Park to restore this habitat.
+Epsom Common LNR is the boroughs best example of this kind of habitat with potential on Epsom Common and sites such as